-Although Microsoft has not yet specified system requirements for Windows 7, Sinofsky said the company was "pleased with performance even on low-end netbooks with an Atom processor
+Although Microsoft has not yet specified system requirements for Windows 7, Sinofsky said the company was "pleased with performance even on low-end netbooks with an Atom processor and 1GB memory".

-and 1GB memory".
 Launch date still unknown

 But Sinofsky declined to be drawn on a launch date for the software, widely believed to be set for release at the end of 2009.
 Microsoft has also yet to say when a beta release of the code will be available.
-New features

 Among the new features showcased at the event was a cleaner user interface designed to let users accomplish tasks faster.
 There are fewer pop-ups and notifications, and users can also control what appears in their Task Bar and System Tray.
 A touch-based user interface extends Tablet PC technology to let users control their PC using a fingertip and gestures reminiscent of those supported by Apple's iPhone.